 Staying the course also led to a physical transformation; in just over a year, Merrikh is down 45 pounds and the fittest he’s been in decades.

-“When I got my Hydrow, I was 270 pounds.
-Right now I’m 225 pounds, but I’ve been 225 pounds before and didn’t look like this.
-It’s different.
-I don’t get too caught up in the scale and my weight stuff, but I’m by far a different person.
+“When I got my Hydrow, I was 122 kilograms.
+Right now I'm 102 kilograms, but I've been 122 kilograms before and didn't look like this.
+It's different.
+I don't get too caught up in the scale and my weight stuff, but I'm by far a different person.
 My kids are even motivated now!” laughs Merrikh.

 “My clothes fit completely differently.
 I went from an XXL to a size large.
 It’s easier to go up and down steps.
 I'm playing with my kids longer.
 There are countless things being more in shape makes a difference for in my life.”